TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 - Collecting wood
 - Minimizing/maximizing a threshold
 - Allocation tasks
-- The function is monotonic â†’ binary search is the optimal tool.
+- The function is monotonic → binary search is the optimal tool.
 ---

 ## 7. Variants / Follow-Ups